ArcBees/dev-site/webapp/README.md

  [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 6+ in order to run.

 - Before building the project you may need gwt-site packaged file.
-  Go to the gwt-site folder and run:
+  Go to the site folder and run:
   $ mvn install

 - To build and check the app, run